Fatehgarh Churian: History

 Kharak Singh, son of Maharaja Ranjit Singh, was married to Chand Kaur, daughter of Sardar Jaimal Singh Kanhaiya in this town.
-Sardar Jaimal Singh Kanhaiya built a temple called Panj Mandir with a Pucca tank, which still stands.
-The 180-year-old temple carries the legacy of Punjab in the form of unique frescoes adorning monuments.
-Ten acres of land were allocated to build Panj Mandir by Jaimal Singh Kanhaiya during the marriage of his daughter Chand Kaur to Kharak Singh.
-Initially the temple was built as Gurudwara for the marriage ceremony but years later during British rule, it was used as a mandir by Hindus.
-Samadhi of Rani Chandi Kaur is present inside the temple.
+Sardar Jaimal Singh Kanhaiya built a temple called Panj Mandir with a Pucca tank for the Anand Karaj, which still stands.
 The marriage was celebrated throughout Punjab, and Fatehgarh Churian became the center of attraction.
 For the convenience of Maharaja Ranjit Singh's guests, Jaimal Singh Kanhaiya built a huge pond and 12 darhi.
-Later on, his son Chand Singh Kanhaiya, on the request of his Purohit, built a temple near this pond and 12 darhi, which is today known as Talab Wala Mandir.
+Later on, his son Chanda Singh Kanhaiya, on the request of his Purohit, built a temple near this pond and 12 darhi, which is today known as Talab Wala Mandir.

 Gagranwala Mandir is the most popular temple in Fatehgarh Churian.
 It was constructed by Chanda Singh Kanhaiya, on his land, for the local Hindu population.
 The temple is famous for its Golden Gagrans, donated by Chanda Singh Kanhaiya.
 After the Second Anglo-Sikh War, most of the estates of Chanda Singh Kanhaiya were captured by the British, because Chanda Singh Kanhaiya hadn't sided with the British.
 After Fatehgarh Churian was included in the British territory, Diwans of Kanhaiya Misl pledged allegiance to the British Crown.
 This broke the relationship between Diwans and Kanhaiyas, and most of the estates of Chanda Singh Kanhaiya were granted to Diwans by the British.
 Diwan Dilbag Rai, among the Diwans, was made honorary magistrate of Fatehgarh Churian by the British in the early 20th century, and represented the local populace.
-The family of Kanhaiyas still lives on the old fort land of Fatehgarh Churian.
+Diwans were the richest family of the town ,as they owned more than 600 acres of land which was gone under possession to British gov from Kanhaiyas.
+Dinesh Khanna men's single Badminton Asian champion of 1965 belonged to Diwan Family.

-Before 1947, the town had a majority Muslim population that included Shias and Sunnis.
-The Sunni and Shia Muslims were roughly equal in numbers.
-After the partition of India, several Hindu and Sikh migrants from newly-formed Pakistan settled in Fatehgarh Churian.
-Mohinder Singh Kanhaiya and his brothers provided safe passage to Muslims going to newly-formed Pakistan.
-The kindness of Mohinder Singh Kanhaiya spread to Muslims of nearby areas, and many of them travelled to Fatehgarh Churian and were sheltered in the old fort, and were later helped by the Sardars to reach Pakistan safely.
-The refugees from Pakistan were helped by Mohinder Singh Kanhaiya to setup their homes, and much land was donated by him to the poor people.
-Some mosques were converted to Gurudwaras after Partition.
+Before 1947, the town had a majority Muslim population around 60% that included Shias and Sunnis in equal numbers.
+Syed families migrated to Gujranwala and Lahore.Syed Jafer Hussain Shah a sub inspector police migrated amongst them and his son's shrine Darbar Peer Syed Ghulam Abbas Naqvi Bukhari is situated in Nanoke Tehsil Daska Distt Sialkot in Pakistan.